Financial-Times/coronavirus-excess-mortality-data/README.md

 * includes equivalent historical data for at least one full year before 2020, and preferably at least five years (2015-2019)
 * includes data up to at least April 1, 2020

-Most countries publish mortality data with a longer periodicity (typically quarterly or even annually), a longer lag time, or both.
+Most countries publish mortality data with a longer periodicity (typically quarterly or even annually), a longer publication lag time, or both.
 This sort of data is not suitable for ongoing analysis during an epidemic and is therefore not included here.

 ## Data

-** All of the data can be found in the file [data/ft_excess_deaths.csv](https://github.com/Financial-Times/coronavirus-excess-mortality-data/blob/master/data/ft_excess_deaths.csv). **
+All of the data can be found in the file [data/ft_excess_deaths.csv](https://github.com/Financial-Times/coronavirus-excess-mortality-data/blob/master/data/ft_excess_deaths.csv).

 ## Data definitions